 This Plugin is a BETA Plugin and, as such, is currently under active development.
 Pay attention using it.

 The Single View Trigger Generator is a new component of the Fast Data architecture.
-Its introduction enables a full-event driver architecture and allows splitting the import phase from strategies execution, which are currently handled both by the Real Time Updater.
+Its introduction allows splitting the import phase from strategies execution, which are currently handled both by the Real-Time Updater.

 Here below a diagram showing how the Single View Trigger Generator service integrates with Fast Data flow is provided:

-In this particular Fast Data configuration, Real-Time Updater is set to not execute projection changes strategies, but to rather emit a Projection Update event (also known as
+In this particular Fast Data configuration, Real-Time Updater is set to not execute strategies, but to rather emit a Projection Update event (

 pr-update) for each modified projection.

-The Single View Trigger Generator reacts to these events executing the corresponding projection change strategy.
+The Single View Trigger Generator reacts to these events executing the corresponding strategy.
 The strategy produces one or more identifiers of the Single View that needs to be updated.
-This information is then passed over to the downstream component through Single View Trigger events (also known as
+This information is then passed over to the downstream component through Single View Trigger events (

 Eventually, the Single View Creator consumes these events triggering the corresponding logic for aggregating the interested Single View.